Barrett-Jackson: Locations

 Barrett-Jackson expanded to the northeastern U.S. for the first time in 2016, with an annual auction held each June at the Mohegan Sun resort in Uncasville, Connecticut.
-The event's success prompted the resort to open a new convention center for the auctions in 2018.
 Amid the COVID-19 pandemic, Barrett-Jackson canceled its Connecticut auction before the fifth annual event got underway.

 A Texas auction site was added in 2021, at the NRG Center in Houston.
+A New Orleans event is scheduled to debut in September 2023.

 Notable sales

 Barrett-Jackson typically features vehicles once owned by celebrities, such as Howard Hughes, Debbie Reynolds, Lucille Ball, Paul Walker, and Simon Cowell.

 It also features vehicles used in film series, such as Fast & Furious and Transformers.
 Film-based replica vehicles are also auctioned, including a recreation of the Ecto-1 from Ghostbusters and a 1993 Ford Explorer tour vehicle from Jurassic Park.
 In addition, Barrett-Jackson has also auctioned vehicles used in television shows, such as The Sopranos.